Listen to the full sermon.

 When God became flesh and blood and walked this earth as a man, the Kingdom of Heaven, God’s perfect dwelling place, came down into this world damaged by evil.

-Jesus – the Son of Man, the Son of God, gave His life as a sacrifice for us.
-He rose from the grave in a resurrected physical body and ascended to heaven.
-As a result at the New Testament Pentecost God poured out His Spirit.
+Jesus – the Son of Man, the Son of God, gave His life as a sacrifice for us, rose from the grave in a resurrected physical body and ascended to heaven.
+As a result God at the New Testament Pentecost poured out His Spirit.
 That was the beginning of the end times.

 the kingdom of heaven on earth

 Jesus came into this world damaged by evil to repair, restore, revive and renew.
-God has already judged evil and Jesus defeated evil on the cross, yet evil still exists.
+God has already judged evil and Jesus defeat of evil on the cross, yet evil still exists.
 When Jesus returns all evil will be totally eliminated.